Zosimus aeneus: Toxicity

 Both the shell and the meat of Zosimus aeneus contain significant concentrations of neurotoxins including tetrodotoxin and saxitoxin.
 Tetrodotoxin (TTX) is the compound responsible for the toxicity of puffer fish, while saxitoxin (SXN) is the best known of several related neurotoxins that cause paralytic shellfish poisoning (PSP).
 Both are absorbed through the gastrointestinal tract and interfere with sodium channels in the membranes of nerve cells.

 Poisoning with Z. aeneus can be fatal; one man in Timor-Leste died hours after consuming the crab, having received a dose equivalent to 1–2 μg saxitoxin per kilogram body mass.
 The flesh of Z. aeneus is reported to be ingested by inhabitants of the Pacific Islands with the intention of committing suicide.

 Z. aeneus is considered the most poisonous crab in the Philippines, with 50% of intoxication cases being fatal.
 Studies determined that individual specimens contained in excess of 3000 MU/g of saxitoxin, a lethal amount for humans that resulted in 12 fatalities in Negros Island in the 1980s.
 In February 2021, two children in Cagayan died after eating Z. aeneus caught by their father.
+In February 2026, a food vlogger in Palawan allegedly died after feasting on several Z. aeneus for her social media channel.
+The family soon clarified that Amit did not create any video content concerning the crab she had eaten on that fateful day, and was unaware that this crab, gathered by others, was harmful.